molssi-seamm/molssi-seamm.github.io/docs/index.rst

    merging multiple citations for a single computational campaign.

 For further details about SEAMM, refer to the :ref:`installation` and the :ref:`whitepapers`.
-Developers interested in incorporating their tools and plugins in SEAMM are welcome to read the :ref:`developers-docs`.
+Developers interested in incorporating their tools and plug-ins in SEAMM are welcome to read the :ref:`developers-docs`.

 Users can visit our YouTube channel for tutorials and videos, check our Github repository